-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from well #5 at 11.2 ppt.
-This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
+You are receiving this notice because testing of our public water system found the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) in water from well #2 with an average of 18.3ppt and 13.2ppt respectively.
+Note that Well No. 2. is currently not in use because its yield has been significantly depleted.
+Well No.3 had an average PFOA of 10.6ppt and Well No.5 had an average PFOA of 10.3ppt.
+These results are above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA and PFOS in public drinking water systems.
 The MCL is set well below levels known or estimated to cause health effects.
-Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant health risk.
+Consuming drinking water with PFOA and PFOS at or somewhat above the MCL does not pose a significant health risk.
 Your water continues to be acceptable for all uses.
 Water District No. 2 is working on a strict timetable to reduce levels below the MCL.

-What are the health effects of PFOA?
+What are the health effects of PFOA and PFOS?

-The available information on the health effects associated with PFOA, like many chemicals, comes from studies of high-level exposure in animals or humans.
+The available information on the health effects associated with PFOA and PFOS, like many chemicals, comes from studies of high-level exposure in animals or humans.
 Less is known about the chances of health effects occurring from lower levels of exposure, such as those that might occur in drinking water.
 As a result, finding lower levels of chemicals in drinking water does prompt water suppliers and regulators to take precautions that include notifying consumers and steps to reduce exposure.

-PFOA has caused a wide range of health effects when studied in animals that were exposed to high levels.
-Additional studies of high-level exposures of PFOA in people provide evidence that some of the health effects seen in animals may also occur in humans.
+PFOA and PFOS has caused a wide range of health effects when studied in animals that were exposed to high levels.
+Additional studies of high-level exposures of PFOA and PFOS in people provide evidence that some of the health effects seen in animals may also occur in humans.
 The most consistent findings in animals were effects on the liver and immune system and impaired fetal growth and development.
-The United States Environmental Protection Agency considers PFOA as having suggestive evidence for causing cancer based on studies of animals exposed to high levels of this chemical over their entire lifetimes.
+The United States Environmental Protection Agency considers PFOA and PFOS as having suggestive evidence for causing cancer based on studies of animals exposed to high levels of this chemical over their entire lifetimes.

-At the level of PFOA detected in your water, exposure from drinking water and food preparation is well below PFOA exposures associated with health effects.
+At the level of PFOA and PFOS detected in your water, exposure from drinking water and food preparation is well below PFOA and PFOS exposures associated with health effects.

-What is New York State doing about PFOA in public drinking water?
+What is New York State doing about PFOA and PFOS in public drinking water?

-The New York State Department of Health (NYS DOH) has recently adopted a drinking water regulation that requires all public water systems to test for PFOA.
+The New York State Department of Health (NYS DOH) has recently adopted a drinking water regulation that requires all public water systems to test for PFOA and PFOS.
 If found above the MCL of 10 ppt, the water supplier must take steps to lower the level to meet the standard.
 Exceedances of the MCL signal that steps should be taken by the water system to reduce contaminant levels.